sycomancy/glasnik/README.md

 # 1. Create new task flow

 - create TaskChedule entity in db with started time [done]
-- start fetch job for every locality
+- start fetch job for every locality [done]
-- persist result in DB for every page fetched with raw data (rawPages)
+- persist result in DB for every page fetched with raw data (rawPages) [done]

 # 2. Create DB model for Task